A Combination Chart is a must-have tool in the arsenal of a professional that works with data frequently.

 There are thousands of add-ons created purposely for Google Sheets.
 To save you time, we’ve tested hundreds and narrowed them down to one.

-ChartExpo ticks all the boxes with respect to the following:
+ChartExpo ticks all the boxes for the following:

-If your goal is to create a lean visualization dashboard and extract insights into two different variables in your data, your go-to chart maker should be ChartExpo.
+If you aim to create a lean visualization dashboard and extract insights into two different variables in your data, your go-to chart maker should be ChartExpo.

-In the coming section, you’ll learn how you can install ChartExpo add-in to access advanced Google Sheets Combo Charts.
+In the coming section, you’ll learn how to install ChartExpo add-in to access advanced Google Sheets Combo Charts.

 Let’s visualize the data below using one of the many Combination Charts in ChartExpo (Double Axis Line and Bar Chart)